Galaxia5987/realsense-vision/README.md

 1. **Flash Ubuntu Server Image**

-   * Download Ubuntu Server for Orange Pi 5 from the [official site](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html).
+   * Download Ubuntu Server for Orange Pi 5 from this [site](https://joshua-riek.github.io/ubuntu-rockchip-download/boards/orangepi-5.html).
    * Flash it to a microSD card using [Balena Etcher](https://www.balena.io/etcher/).
    * Insert the card into the Orange Pi 5 and power it on.